Attach an independent EIP to a pod

 Warning

-Do not enable the EIP feature in both ack-extend-network-controller and Terway simultaneously.
-This may cause duplicate Elastic IP Address (EIP) allocations and result in binding failures.
-Use the ack-extend-network-controller plugin.
+Do not enable the EIP feature in both ack-extend-network-controller and Terway.
+This can cause duplicate EIP allocations and binding failures.
+Use ack-extend-network-controller.

 Plugin comparison